luminousmen/data-toolset/README.md

     validate            Validate a file
     merge               Merge multiple files into one
-    count               Count the number of records in a file
+    count               Count the number of records in a file to_json             Convert a file to JSON format to_csv              Convert a file to CSV format

 optional arguments:
   -h, --help            show this help message and exit